Before & After Your Gallbladder Surgery

 Once you are at the hospital, a wristband will be placed on your arm with your name and other identifying information on it.
 A nurse will start an intravenous line (IV) in your arm.
 The IV sends fluids into your body through a thin tube.
 One of the liquids may be a medicine to help you relax before surgery.

-Medical staff will wheel you into the operating room and you will then receive general anesthesia.
+Medical staff will wheel you into the operating room, and you will then receive general anesthesia.
 The anesthesia puts you to sleep and allows you to stay asleep through surgery.
 Your surgeon will then remove your gallbladder.

 FREQUENTLY ASKED QUESTIONS

+You should expect to have some pain after surgery, this is a normal experience.
 Everyone reacts to surgery and pain differently.
 Doctors and nurses often use a scale of 0 to 10 to measure pain (10 = worst pain, 0 = no pain at all).
 After surgery, you will be asked about your pain level often.
 Be completely honest about your pain and any other symptoms.
 Some patients may not have much pain at all, while others feel a lot of pain—everyone is different.

 Narcotic Pain Medicine